donghuison/donghuison.github.io/_posts/2024-07-20-riemann-solver.md

 - **Pros**: Simple and forms the basis for many higher-order methods.
 - **Cons**: Limited to first-order accuracy unless combined with higher-order reconstruction techniques.

-#### 4. Approximate Riemann Solvers based on Flux Splitting

-- **Examples**:
-  - **Steger-Warming Flux Splitting**: Splits the flux based on wave propagation directions.
-  - **Van Leer Flux Vector Splitting**: Similar to Steger-Warming but provides a more accurate representation of the flow field.
-- **Pros**: Efficient and relatively simple to implement.
-- **Cons**: May not capture all wave interactions accurately.

 ## Applications of Approximate Riemann Solvers

 Approximate Riemann Solvers are widely used in various applications due to their balance of speed and accuracy: